Want to Save this Recipe?

 - If you aren’t sure if your foods “canned” properly your nose and/or a quick taste test should confirm whether a jar spoiled or not when you open it.

 - You certainly can spend your entire day preparing big batches of recipes in order to preserve in-season produce when it’s fresh, but it does not have to be a huge production.
-In fact, I made a half recipe of the strawberry jam posted below in just over an hour…and I am a newbie.
+In fact, I made a small batch (half the recipe) of the strawberry jam posted below in just over an hour…and I am a newbie.
+(More of a blueberry jam fan?
+Find a honey-sweetened recipe here!)

 - Please share your canning tips in the comments below…I know some of you have been doing this for many years!